 -

-Focusing on the historic building of the Hotel El Globo, Distrito El Globo generates a network of synergies between various buildings in the area, creating an entryway to the Old Town, and configuring a regional reference hub for business relations in the Río de la Plata.
+With the historic Hotel El Globo building as its focal point, Distrito El Globo establishes a network of synergies among various buildings in the area, creating a gateway to Montevideo’s Ciudad Vieja (Old Town) and positioning itself as a regional hub for commercial relations along the Río de la Plata.

-The District presents various layers of meaning that enrich the area's value from an urban planning perspective.
-The first layer leverages the initiative begun by the Montevideo City Council to transform Colón Street into a semi-pedestrian zone, allowing for greater enjoyment of public space.
-The second layer is established by the lookouts, which, reimagined, create a level of rooftops distributed throughout the block to activate another level of connection beyond that of the street.
-Finally, a "virtual" layer based on technology is envisioned, through the design of a mobile app that will allow users to manage the use of resources offered by the District.
+The district presents multiple layers of meaning that enrich the urban value of the area.
+The first layer builds upon the initiative launched by the Municipality of Montevideo to transform Colón Street into a semi-pedestrian thoroughfare, enhancing public space enjoyment.
+A second layer is established by the rooftops, reimagined as viewing terraces distributed throughout the block, activating an additional level of connectivity beyond street level.
+Finally, a virtual technological layer is envisioned through the design of a mobile application, enabling users to manage and fully utilize the district’s resources.

 Visual Communication and Signage Proposal for Distrito El Globo